waltersgwoodward/notes/README.md

 # notes

-I simple string templating tool I built using PHP and markdown for tracking my hours and progress on various projects.
+A simple string templating tool I built using PHP and markdown for tracking my hours and progress on various projects.

 | Command           | Description                                                             |
 | ----------------- | ----------------------------------------------------------------------- |